 In a much simpler way, we could say that a legal service should be performed this way:

-- Throw the ball vertically, at least 16 cm, from your open hand palm and from above the table level.
+- Throw the ball vertically, at least 16cm from your open-palmed hand and from above the table level.

 - Hit the ball when it is falling, removing your arm to allow the opponent to see the ball.

-- However, umpire can adapt these rules in case of physical disability.
+- The umpire can adapt these rules in the case of physical disability.

-Although the rules seem to be simple enough, umpires usually struggle applying them.
-Specifically, article 2.06.05 about the arm covering the ball, is always difficult to judge.
-Considering it is the one giving more advantage to the server, some players disobey it on purpose to make it difficult for the opponent so see the ball.
+Although the rules seem simple enough, umpires usually struggle when applying them.
+Specifically article 2.06.05 about the arm covering the ball, that is always difficult to judge.
+Considering it gives more advantage to the server, some players disobey it on purpose to make it difficult for the opponent to see the ball.

-Let’s focus now on some top players serving in recent matches to analyze their commitment to the rules.
+Let’s focus now on some top players serving in recent matches to analyze their commitment to the rule.

 Cheating: current state of play

-We are going to evaluate 12 top players regarding their service rules commitment.
+We are going to evaluate 12 top players regarding their service rule commitment.
 There will be the following points to be considered:

 The ball resting on the free-hand open palm above the table